-On May 1st, 2014, William G. Bradley, MD, PhD, Chair of the UC San Diego Department of Radiology will lecture at UCSF as the Margulis Alumnus Lecturer.
-The biennial Margulis Alumnus lecture recognizes a distinguished UC San Francisco Radiology alumnus who has succeded in life, academia, or the private sector.
+On May 1st, 2014, William G. Bradley, MD, PhD, Chair of the UC San Diego Department of Radiology came to UCSF as the Margulis Alumnus lecturer.
+Dr. Bradley spoke on “MRI Over the Next Decade: Quo Vadis?” to an audience of UCSF alumni, faculty and trainees.
+The lecture recognizes a distinguished UC San Francisco Radiology alumnus who has succeeded in life, academia, or the private sector.

 About Dr. Bradley